classflow/cya-git/README.md

 }
 ```

+## Usage

+In the root of any git project, run `cya-git`.
+From then on, when you commit,
+the commit message will be checked for a valid Jira issue key prefix.
+If not
+found, the commit will be aborted.

 ## TODO
 * Figure out how to make hook wait for user prompts.
 * Maintain user-provide info across sessions.
 * Allow customization of Jira key regex.
+* Handle preexisting hooks.
+Attempt to append to them when possible.
+* When a key is invalid, show the user a list of their issues.
+* Add uninstall option.

 ---
 kickstarted by [npm-boom][npm-boom]